-Venue: All the courses will be held at European Schoolnet's own training venue, the Future Classroom Lab, a unique and inspiring learning environment in Brussels, that challenges visitors to rethink the role of pedagogy, technology and design in their classrooms.
+Venue: All courses will be held at European Schoolnet's own training venue, the original Future Classroom Lab, a unique and inspiring learning environment in Brussels, which challenges visitors to rethink the role of pedagogy, technology and design in their classrooms.

-Registration: The places are given on first-come, first-served basis.
+Registration: The places are given on a first-come, first-served basis.
 The courses will run if there are a minimum of 15 participants in each.
-Each course will be confirmed about 2,5 months before.
-Email us at FCL@EUN.ORG to book and confirm your places.
+Each course will be confirmed 3 months ahead.
+Email email@example.com to book and confirm your places!

 Interested in our courses?
 For any questions you may have, please write an email to firstname.lastname@example.org.

 Rate & review